-Option 1: Include if customer chooses a Flat Annual Shape
+Option 1: Include if customer chooses a Flat Annual Block Shape.

 1.2 Flat Annual Shape

 Under the Flat Annual Shape, «Customer Name»’s hourly Tier 1 Block Amounts shall be equal in all hours of the year.
 For each Fiscal Year, the megawatt amount of such power for each hour shall equal the annual Tier 1 Block Amount (aMW) stated in section 1.1 of this exhibit, rounded to a whole number.
 Due to rounding, total megawatt-hour deliveries during any Fiscal Year may be slightly different than the megawatt-hours stated in section 1.1 of this exhibit. «Customer Name»’s planned monthly Tier 1 Block Amounts shall equal the annual Tier 1 Block Amount (aMW) stated in section 1.1 of this exhibit, rounded to a whole number, and multiplied by the number of hours in the applicable month.